imswarnil/docs/content/index.md

   icon: i-lucide-git-branch
   ---
   #title
-  Version Control
+  Versioned Content

   #description
-  Content lives in your repository.
-Branch, review, and deploy documentation alongside your code.
+  Docs live with code.
+Branch, review, and deploy changes like a pro.
   :::
 ::